- We would like to invite you to join our ‘Karuta’ project which will help people learn, create and play a traditional Japanese card game, ‘Karuta’.

 What’s karuta?
 (Click)

-- Karuta is a traditional Japanese card game around a theme such as poems, proverbes and geography.
-We use sentence cards and the matching cards (for examle with picture) to play karuta.
+Karuta is a traditional Japanese card game around a theme.
+We use text cards and the matching picture cards to play karuta.

-- 6. The winner is the player with the most picture cards at the end of game.
+- The winner is the player with the most picture cards at the end of the game.

 What we offer

-- This is an international contest to seek pictures & writing for everybody from children to adults.
+- This is a drawing contest for everybody from children to adults.

 (2) Creative Karuta workshop, worldwide